 "My vision for Straight and Marrow is to provide a casual, affordable experience that doesn't sacrifice on quality," says Lam.
 "When it comes to meat, many parts of the animal are often overlooked or seen as waste.
 I want to show Vancouver diners that these cuts--when treated with the proper care and respect--can be quite delicious."

-Also on the roster at Straight and Marrow is bar manager Chad Rivers, whose previous experience includes The Acorn and Odd Society Spirits.
-Rivers has put together a sophisticated, yet playful cocktail program, featuring signature libations designed to pair perfectly with Lam’s meat-centric menu.
+Also on the roster at Straight and Marrow is bar manager Chad Rivard, whose previous experience includes The Acorn and Odd Society Spirits.
+Rivard has put together a sophisticated, yet playful cocktail program, featuring signature libations designed to pair perfectly with Lam’s meat-centric menu.

 Straight and Marrow will be open for dinner from 5:30 p.m. to 11:30 from Wednesday to Sunday, with plans to launch a weekend brunch service sometime in August.